hfinkel/lfort/docs/UsersManual.rst

    Enable printing category information in diagnostic line.

-   This option, which defaults to "none", controls whether or not Clang prints the category associated with a diagnostic when emitting it.
+   This option, which defaults to "none", controls whether or not LFort prints the category associated with a diagnostic when emitting it.
    Each diagnostic may or many not have an associated category, if it has one, it is listed in the diagnostic categorization field of the